Baris-Tiryaki/AC-Power-Loss-Alert/README.md

 <br>

-Does not automatically start at system startup yet.
+Has the option to start automatically at system startup

 <br>